 It is not a gel polish that would stay until it gets removed with super-concentrated acetone remover.
 I’m happy if my polish lasts several days without chipping and this brand, like other clean brands too, does deliver in this department.

 If you’re worried about nail polish toxicity and are on the look-out for a new polish, give Ella Milla a try.
 There is always a sale to catch on their website, but a selection of the products is also available at Target and Amazon.

 There are a few other cruelty-free nail polish brands that I tried and liked as well.
 Here are the ones I can recommend.

 - Olive and June

 - Mineral Fusion

 We went a long way since the old days of acetone and harmful nail polish.
-It is so easy now to stay informed about potential dangers of toxic nail polish and to stay away from them.
-10-free and vegan nail polishes are everywhere, there are not an expensive proposition for only a few anymore.
+It is so easy now to stay informed about the potential dangers of toxic nail polish and to stay away from them.
+10-free and vegan nail polishes are everywhere, they are not an expensive proposition for only a few anymore.